On-Demand 3D Sculptures, Community Engagement

-Concept by Megan Young with Alexandria Young
+Concept and Direction by Megan Young

 Developed in Response to A Color Removed, Conceived by Michael Rakowitz